 Which 3D printer does the Library have?

 The printer models at HKUST Library is Tiertime Up Box.
-It use either PLA filament, a bio-degradable polymer or ABS, a common ploymer.
-It support single-color building; you may choose a color from what is available at the Library.
+It uses PLA filament, a bio-degradable polymer.
+It supports single-color building; you may choose a color from what is available at the Library.

 What software do I need to make a 3D design?

 There are many 3D modeling software, some are available for free download.
-Library computers have Autodesk 123D installed.
 Many finished designs are also available for download at a number of sites.
 See the suggestions at Design Resources.
 Either you make your own design, or download one from a site, make sure it is a .stl file.